Tyson Foods: History

 The company was established by John W. Tyson in 1935.
 It expanded during World War II, when chicken was not included in foods that were rationed by the federal government.
-As of 2019, the company employs 141,000 people, including 122,000 in the United States.
-Tyson's locations are concentrated in the Midwest and South, with 16 locations in Arkansas, 11 in Texas, 9 in Iowa, and the remainder mostly in the eastern U.S., including Tennessee.
+As of 2025, the company employed 133,000 people.
+Tyson's locations are concentrated in the Midwest and South.

 Tyson produces about one-fifth of the beef, chicken, and pork sold in the United States.
-It is one of the largest U.S. marketers of chicken, beef and pork to retail grocers, broad line foodservice distributors and national fast food and full-service restaurant chains; fresh beef and pork; frozen and fully cooked chicken, beef and pork products; case-ready beef and pork; supermarket deli chicken products; meat toppings for the pizza industry and retail frozen pizza; club store chicken, beef and pork; ground beef and flour tortillas.
-It supplies Yum!
-Brands chains that use chicken, including KFC and Taco Bell, as well as McDonald's, Burger King, Wendy's, Walmart, Kroger, IGA, Beef O'Brady's, small restaurant businesses, and prisons.
+It supplies meat to a majority of retail grocers across the U.S. It also supplies Yum!
+Brands chains that use chicken, including KFC and Taco Bell, as well as McDonald's, Burger King, Wendy's, Walmart, Kroger, IGA, Beef O'Brady's, American restaurants, delis, and schools.

-The company makes a wide variety of animal-based, prepared foods and plant-based products at its 123 food processing plants.
-It produces many different products, including Buffalo wings, boneless Buffalo wings, chicken nuggets, and tenders.
-Its plants slaughter approximately 155,000 cattle, 461,000 pigs, and 45,000,000 chickens every week.
-Their largest meat packing facility is their beef production plant in Dakota City, Nebraska.
-Other plants include feed mills, hatcheries, farms and tanneries.
+The company makes a wide variety of animal-based, prepared foods.
+In 2019, Tyson Foods slaughtered approximately 155,000 cattle, 461,000 pigs, and 45,000,000 chickens every week at its 200 facilities worldwide.